Q: What were you looking for in the new home?

 - Parking: at any one time, we might need to accommodate six or more vehicles - ours, Morgans carers’ & therapists and visitors.
 We prefer not to be a complete nuisance to our neighbours!
 We can fit four or five cars on the new drive.

-We were asked this quite a few times and love the fact that people think of us for this show.
-Unfortunately, the DIY SOS application form says, “we can only accept applications from UK homeowners of private residences who own one single property” [emphasis added].
-This didn’t fit our circumstances because we did not yet own the house that would need to be adapted
+We were asked this quite a few times and love the fact that people thought of us for this show.
+Unfortunately, the DIY SOS application form said, “we can only accept applications from UK homeowners of private residences who own one single property” [emphasis added].
+This didn’t fit our circumstances because we did not yet own the house that would need to be adapted.

 Q: Couldn’t you extend your existing house?